adriamooney/caring-spruce-41061/src/pages/index.md

       - title: 'Intelligent Inventory Forecasting '
         subtitle: Stop "eyeing" it.
 It's not 1890.
         content: >
-          Products sell at different cadences and our best tool is eye-ing it.
+          Products sell at different cadences.
+Understanding this is the difference between a profit and a loss.
-          Or it was in 1890.

           By analyzing purchase behavior on a product level, you will have a